oslabs-beta/tkyo-drift/README.md

 HNSW creation is factored into the `readFromBin()` model class method (which calls on `pythonHNSW.py`), and is fast enough that we re-calculate the HNSW on every read.

 ```
-If this feels inefficient to you, this section of code can be refactored to create an HNSW index file to be loaded. @ 50,000 embeddings, building the HNSW  added 5ms to the process so we opted not take this step.
+If this feels inefficient to you, the code in pythonHNSW.py can be refactored to use the saveIndex and loadIndex methods an HNSW index file read an existing index from disk. @ 50,000 embeddings, building the HNSW added 5ms to the process so we opted not take this step.
 ```

 # The Math